acervenky/rm5produal/README.md

-# rm5produal
+# Dual Speaker Mod For Realme 5 Pro
-Dual Speaker Mod For Realme 5 Pro
+Based on A06 firmware